otp2/providers-v4/README.md

 *   **Data Ingestion:** Legacy Airtable, Pulse (BHI, Counseling, MM), and Northshore data loaded.
 *   **Initial Data Transformation:** All three Pulse data sources (BHI, Counseling, MM) have been combined into a single working file in the 01_working_data_transformation directory.
 *   **Column Standardization:** Provider Type data has been integrated within the Internal Label field to reduce redundancy.
+*   **NPI Integration:** Added NPI numbers from the standardized provider list to all providers in the working dataset.
+*   **Location Information Update:** Added comprehensive location details (building names, addresses, phone numbers) to providers based on their primary locations.
 *   **Next Phase:** Data mapping against Salesforce picklists and field standardization.

 ## Project Structure